softmagnet/tp/docs/UserGuide.md

   receiving the new students.
 * `STUDENT_INDEX...` are the index number/s of the students shown in the displayed student list, these students are to be added into the class.
-* Exactly one class index must be provided and at least one student index must be provided
+* Exactly one class index must be provided and at least one student index must be provided.
-* Students that already exist in the class can't be added to the same class
+* Students that already exist in the class can't be added to the same class.
-* If you enter duplicate student indices in one command, it will work normally as Timestable just adds the student once.
+* If you enter duplicate student indices in one command, Timestable will only add the student once.
-* Size of the class will change to reflect the current size of the class.
+* Size of the class will change to reflect the number of students in the class.

 Example:
 ```